IBM/infra-to-app-with-landing-zone/docs/README.md

 In [part 1](./part1/00-objectives), you take the perspective of a cloud infrastructure engineer:

-1. Use the [Landing Zone Deployable Architecture](https://cloud.ibm.com/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-overview) to automatically deploy a secure VPC-based topology in an IBM Cloud account.
+1. Use the [landing zone deployable architecture](https://cloud.ibm.com/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-overview) to automatically deploy a secure VPC-based topology in an IBM Cloud account.
 2. Manually customize the deployed infrastructure in the account in the following ways:
     a.
 Provide operator access through a "jump box" VSI.
     b.
 Install an Apache server in one of the workload VPCs that serves the web pages.